Higher Education During the Great Disruption

 University of Florida

-Stephen Mulkey’s talk, Sid Dobrin and Bette Loiselle’s responses, and the Q & A session with the audience can be viewed online from the “ICC Films” page.
+Stephen Mulkey’s talk, Sid Dobrin and Bette Loiselle’s responses, and the Q & A session with the audience can be viewed online from the “ICC Videos” page.

 The threats to the future of our species are manifold as we move further into a century that is characterized by accelerating disruptions of climate, biosphere, and human systems.
 Multiple lines of evidence show that natural conditions that were favorable for the development of civilization are rapidly degrading.
 We are approaching an event horizon beyond which disruptions to the Earth’s living systems will be irrevocable on a millennial time scale.
 Climate change is transforming ecosystem function and is undermining agricultural and industrial production, reducing the ability of the global economy to support a growing population.